SURABHIMV/sesmic_traces/README.md

 * `merged_filter.py`(subfolder):This notebook contain code for how the individual traces in a cdp are first merged and then filtered .

+* `FE_baselinemodel.py`: This notebook contain code how the individual traces in cdp are filtered and then merged and different features are formed and correlations is find and baselinemodel is trained .

-* `FE_model.py`: This notebook contain code how the individual traces in cdp are filtered and then merged and different features are formed and correlations is find and model is trained .
+* FE_wavenet.py`: This notebook contain code how the individual traces in cdp are filtered and then merged and different features are formed and correlations is find and Wavenet model is trained .

 ## Libraries and Versions